KathTheDragon/PIE-Etymology-Project/Germanic/germanic.md

 -- WFri. _eernje_ [wk.] "to talk" (< OFri. \*erendia, cf. Brandsma 1936: 68) \
 -- OS _ārundi_ "errand", WPhal. _êren_, _æren_ [f.] "id." \
 -- OHG _ārunti_ "id." \
 The reconstruction of the word is problematic, because the different languages point to different proto-forms that cannot be reconciled with each other nor with the supposedly obvious cognate [\*airu- "messenger"](#airu) (q.v.).
-OE _ǣrende_, OS _ārundi_, OHG _ārunti_ (also cf. WPhal. _æren_ with _ǟ_ from fronted WGm. \*ā) point to \*ērundja- with PGm. \*ē, while ON _erindi_ and _ørindi_ imply a form \*arundja- with \*a.
-Since the latter reconstruction is also substantiated by OCS _orǫdije_ [n.] "business, affair", a Germanic loanword, it has the greatest probability of dating back to PGm.
+OE _ǣrende_, OS _ārundi_, OHG _ārunti_ (also cf. WPhal. _æren_ with _ǟ_ from fronted WGm. \*ā) point to \*ērundja- with PGmc. \*ē, while ON _erindi_ and _ørindi_ imply a form \*arundja- with \*a.
+Since the latter reconstruction is also substantiated by OCS _orǫdije_ [n.] "business, affair", a Germanic loanword, it has the greatest probability of dating back to PGmc.
 The derivation of the variant ON _eyrendi_, which theoretically could be derived from \*airundja-, is uncertain, although it is formally reconcilable with the aforementioned \*airu-. \
 REF: [EDPG]\: 36

 ### <a id="arut">\*arut- [m.] "ore" (n)</a>